Iury2022/tvsearch/README.md

 See you ^^

-Apprentices: Inês Eustáquio Caetano Ribeiro
+Apprentices: Inês Eustáquio Caetano Ribeiro e
              Iury Feitosa da Rocha